GPT-5.5 vs Claude Sonnet 4.6: Best $5-tier model

 | Price (output) | $30.00 / 1M | $15.00 / 1M | Sonnet 50% cheaper |

 A caveat on that table.
 The benchmark scores above circulated widely after launch, but we couldn't tie them back to a primary source from either vendor, so treat them as reported rather than confirmed.
-For what it's worth, Anthropic's own published numbers put Sonnet 4.6 closer to 79-80% on SWE-bench Verified (Anthropic Sonnet 4.6 benchmarks), which is a different test from the SWE-bench Pro figure quoted here, another reason not to lean too hard on a single percentage.
+For what it's worth, Anthropic's own published numbers put Sonnet 4.6 closer to 79-80% on SWE-bench Verified (Anthropic Sonnet 4.6 benchmarks (opens in a new tab)), which is a different test from the SWE-bench Pro figure quoted here, another reason not to lean too hard on a single percentage.

 The pricing reality

 Input pricing is in the same neighbourhood ($5 against $3), so on its own it's not decisive.
 The output side is where they split.
-GPT-5.5 charges $30 per million output tokens (OpenAI GPT-5.5 model docs); Sonnet 4.6 charges $15 (Anthropic: Introducing Sonnet 4.6).
+GPT-5.5 charges $30 per million output tokens (OpenAI GPT-5.5 model docs (opens in a new tab)); Sonnet 4.6 charges $15 (Anthropic: Introducing Sonnet 4.6 (opens in a new tab)).
 For any tool that writes a lot back, coding assistants, content generation, long-form analysis, that 2x gap on output ends up driving the total.

 Take a coding assistant that chews through 1M input tokens and produces 2M output tokens a day: